Happyr/developer.happyr.com/_posts/2019-06-21-newrelic-on-bref-aws-lambda.md

 /opt/bootstrap-php
 {% endhighlight %}

-Now I add a line in `bootstrap-php` to make sure NewRelic is not consider my requests as background jobs:
+Now I add a line in `bootstrap-php` to make sure NewRelic is not considering my requests as background jobs:

 {% highlight php %}
 // bootstrap-php